3D printing processes: Large 3D printers

-Microscale and nanoscale 3D printing
+Microscale and nanoscale printers

-Microelectronic device fabrication methods can be employed to perform the 3D printing of nanoscale-size objects.
-Such printed objects are typically grown on a solid substrate, e.g. silicon wafer, to which they adhere after printing as they are too small and fragile to be manipulated post-construction.
+Microelectronic device fabrication methods can be employed to print nanoscale objects.
+Such printed objects are typically grown on a substrate, e.g., a silicon wafer, to which they adhere after printing as they are too small and fragile to be manipulated post-deposition.

-In one technique, 3D nanostructures can be printed by physically moving a dynamic stencil mask during the material deposition process, somewhat analogous to the extrusion method of traditional 3D printers.
-Programmable-height nanostructures with resolutions as small as 10 nm have been produced in this fashion, by metallic physical vapor deposition Mechanicalpiezo-actuator controlled stencil mask having a milled nanopore in a silicon nitride membrane.
+In one technique, 3D nanostructures are printed by moving a dynamic stencil mask during the deposition process, somewhat analogous to the extrusion method of traditional 3D printers.
+Programmable-height nanostructures with resolutions as small as 10 nm have been produced in this fashion, by metallic physical vapor deposition using a mechanical piezo-actuator controlled stencil mask having a milled nanopore in a silicon nitride membrane.

 Another method enhances the photopolymerization process on a much smaller scale, using finely-focused lasers controlled by adjustable mirrors.
-This method has produced objects with feature resolutions of 100 nm.
-Micron wide, millimetre long copper wires have also been printed using lasers.
+This method produced objects with feature resolutions of 100 nm as of 2013.
+Onr micron -wide, millimetre-long copper wires have been printed using lasers.